-TD Africa Limited, Africa’s leading technology distribution company, hosted Samsung Africa’s CEO, President Bumsuk Hong and his team of delegates in Lagos on Tuesday, November 9, 2021.
-The meeting which was held at TD Africa’s head office in Yudala Heights, Victoria Island, Lagos, explored further possibilities for mutually beneficial partnership and expansion between both corporations through the existing local ICT business network.
+TD Africa Limited, Africa’s leading technology distribution company, hosted Samsung Africa’s CEO, President Bumsuk Hong, and his team of delegates in Lagos on Tuesday, November 9, 2021.
+The meeting, which was held at TD Africa’s head office in Yudala Heights, Victoria Island, Lagos, explored further possibilities for mutually beneficial partnership and expansion between both corporations through the existing local ICT business network.

-Samsung and TD Africa came into an agreement over two years ago during a visit from the global president.
+Samsung and TD Africa came to an agreement over two years ago during a visit from the global president.
 Subsequently, the franchise has recorded exponential growth and is still thriving such that the latter’s trade capacity may now present a new challenge to Samsung in terms of supply.

 Zinox Group Chairman, Chief Leo Stan Ekeh, welcomes Samsung Africa’s CEO, President Bumsuk Hong as TD Africa hosts Samsung delegates